 Underscoring this commitment, Freitas vowed “We will continue to oppose the systemic over-reliance on part-time employment to educate our students.”

-The next morning saw a crowd of enthused and prepared activists part-time and full-time, along with a contingent of CTA members and leaders, merge in a joint show of force to lobby state legislators.
+The next morning saw a crowd of enthused and prepared part-time and full-time faculty activists, along with a contingent of CTA members and leaders, merge in a joint show of force to lobby state legislators.
 The room was full with some standing as final preparations and role plays took place before the attendees were arranged into groups and sent off to the nearby Sutter Club and legislative offices to meet with legislators and their staff to discuss the $200 million healthcare proposal for part-timers, as well as the pay parity and part-time teaching cap bills.

 By the second day’s end, it was clear by their active and positive engagement with legislators and aides, that all who participated in the inaugural CFT Part-Time Faculty Conference had found an inner power they can take back to their local unions and grow.